Parallel computation in R

 user system elapsed

 As we can see, time has reduced almost four times when compared with processing the files sequentially.
 We are really close to the ideal $1/4$ reduction in time we should expect from using 4 cores, but not quite, as starting the extra R processes, sending the data and retrieving the results takes some time.
-With bigger datasets we can see that elapsed time increases because of this communication overload.
+With bigger datasets we can see the elapsed time increasing because of this communication overload.

 mclapply

-If we prefer the lapply syntax, we can use mclapply to run the same expression concurrently. mclapply belongs to the parallel pacakge and works exactly the same as lapply (Listing 7):
+If we prefer the lapply syntax, we can use mclapply to run the same

 1# create the function to process data from one state